openv/vcontrold/README.md

 # :fire: vcontrold

-_vcontrold_ is software daemon written in C for communication with the "Optolink" interface of Viessmann Vito heating controllers.
+_vcontrold_ is a software daemon written in C for communication with the "Optolink" interface of Viessmann Vito heating controllers.

 For building and installation instructions see doc/INSTALL.md .